WafaJohal/wafajohal.github.io/_portfolio/r4l.md

 ---
 title: Robots for Learning (R4L)
-summary: Understading the value of robots for leaners
+excerpt: Understading the value of robots for leaners
-tags:
-- r4l
-date: "2016-04-27T00:00:00Z"

-# Optional external URL for project (replaces project detail page).
+collection: portfolio
 ---

 With the increasing number of engineering jobs, politics have more recently turned towards introduction of